pcnsuite/pcnlint/README.md

 ## Usage

-    node pcnlint.js examples/pizza-parlor.json

-Pass a list of files to pcnlint to get back exceptions in each document's adherence to the spec.
+    npm install -g pcnlint

+Then you can...

+    pcnlint pizza-parlor.json

+Or...

+    cat pizza-parlor.json | pcnlint

+When using file names as parameters, you can chain together multiple files to lint them all together.

 ## Todo

-[*] Get the PCN-Spec example to pass
+- [x] Get the PCN-Spec example to pass
+- [x] Support input from `stdin`
-[ ] Get other PCN examples to pass
+- [ ] Get other PCN examples to pass
-[ ] Prettify error output
+- [ ] Prettify error output
-[ ] Support input from `stdin`
+- [ ] Support recursive file input

 ## License
 This software is licensed under the MIT license.
 Copyright 2014 Brent Anderson.